 If a QI that is permitted to do so by the QI agreement obtains documentary evidence under the "know-your-customer" rules that apply to the QI under local law, and the documentary evidence is of a type specified in an attachment to the QI agreement, the documentary evidence remains valid until there is a change in circumstances or the QI knows the information is incorrect.
-A QI may rely on a Form W-8 until its validity expires under Treasury regulations section 1.1441-1(e)(4)(ii) and may rely on documentary evidence not obtained pursuant to "know-your-customer" rules until its validity expires under Treasury regulations section 1.6049-5(c).
+A QI may rely on a Form W-8 until its validity expires under Regulations section 1.1441-1(e)(4)(ii) and may rely on documentary not obtained pursuant "know-your-customer" rules until its validity expires under Regulations section 1.6049-5(c).

-Primary chapters 3 and 4 withholding responsibilities not assumed.
-If a QI does not assume primary chapters 3 and 4 withholding responsibility or primary Form 1099 reporting and backup withholding responsibility for the payment, you can reliably associate the payment with valid documentation only to the extent you can reliably determine the part of the payment that relates to each withholding rate pool for foreign and U.S. payees.
-Unless the alternative procedure applies and the QI is permitted to include U.S. non-exempt recipients in a chapter 4 withholding rate pool of U.S. payees, the QI must provide you with a separate withholding rate pool for each U.S. non-exempt recipient that must be reported on Form 1099.
-If you and the QI agree, the QI may apply the alternative procedures for U.S. non-exempt recipients by establishing a single withholding rate pool (not subject to backup withholding) for all U.S. non-exempt recipient account holders for whom the QI is required to report on Form 1099 and has provided you with Forms W-9 prior to you making the reportable payment, or, if applicable, designated broker proceeds to which backup withholding does not apply.
-The QI must provide a Form W-9 or, in the absence of the form, the name, address, and TIN, if available, for each U.S. non-exempt recipient.
+Primary Chapters 3 and 4 withholding responsibilities not assumed.
+If a QI does not assume primary Chapters 3 and 4 withholding responsibility or primary Form 1099 reporting and backup withholding responsibility for the payment, you can reliably associate the payment with valid documentation only to the extent you can reliably determine the part of the payment that relates to each withholding rate pool for foreign and U.S. payees.
+Unless the alternative procedure applies and the QI is permitted to include U.S. nonexempt recipients in a Chapter 4 withholding rate pool of U.S. payees, the QI must provide you with a separate withholding rate pool for each U.S. nonexempt recipient that must be reported on Form 1099.
+If you and the QI agree, the QI may apply the alternative procedures for U.S. nonexempt recipients by establishing a single withholding rate pool (not subject to backup withholding) for all U.S. nonexempt recipient account holders for whom the QI is required to report on Form 1099 and has provided you with Forms W-9 prior to you making the reportable payment, or, if applicable, designated broker proceeds to which backup withholding does not apply.
+The QI must provide a Form W-9 or, in the absence of the form, the name, address, and TIN, if available, for each U.S. nonexempt recipient.

-Primary chapters 3 and 4 withholding responsibilities assumed.
-If you make a payment to a QI that assumes primary chapters 3 and 4 withholding responsibilities (but not primary Form 1099 reporting and backup withholding responsibility), you can reliably associate the payment with valid documentation only to the extent you can reliably determine the part of the payment that relates to the chapter 4 withholding rate pools and chapter 3 withholding rate pools, as applicable, and the part of the payment attributable to withholding rate pools for each U.S. non-exempt recipient, unless the alternative procedure applies for Form 1099 reporting and/or backup withholding purposes.
+Primary Chapters 3 and 4 withholding responsibilities assumed.
+If you make a payment to a QI that assumes primary Chapters 3 and 4 withholding responsibilities (but not primary Form 1099 reporting and backup withholding responsibility), you can reliably associate the payment with valid documentation only to the extent you can reliably determine the part of the payment that relates to the Chapter 4 withholding rate pools and Chapter 3 withholding rate pools, as applicable, and the part of the payment attributable to withholding rate pools for each U.S. nonexempt recipient, unless the alternative procedure applies for Form 1099 reporting and/or backup withholding purposes.
 The QI must provide a Form W-9 or, in the absence of the form, the name, address, and TIN, if available, for such person.

-Primary chapters 3 and 4 withholding responsibilities and Form 1099 reporting and backup withholding responsibilities assumed.
-If you make a payment to a QI that assumes primary chapters 3 and 4 withholding responsibilities and primary Form 1099 reporting and backup withholding responsibility, you can reliably associate the payment with valid documentation provided that you receive a valid Form W-8IMY.
-It is not necessary to associate the payment with any chapter 3 or chapter 4 withholding rate pools.
+Primary Chapters 3 and 4 withholding responsibilities and Form 1099 reporting and backup withholding responsibilities assumed.
+If you make a payment to a QI that assumes primary Chapters 3 and 4 withholding responsibilities and primary Form 1099 reporting and backup withholding responsibility, you can reliably associate the payment with valid documentation provided that you receive a valid Form W-8IMY.
+It is not necessary to associate the payment with any Chapter 3 or Chapter 4 withholding rate pools.

-If you make a payment to a QI that is also a QDD, the QI must provide a withholding statement designating the accounts for which it acts as a QDD even if it assumes primary withholding responsibility for all payments, unless it is acting as a QDD for all payments it receives.
+If you make a payment to a QI that also is a QDD, the QI must provide a withholding statement designating the accounts for which it acts as a QDD even if it assumes primary withholding responsibility for all payments, unless it is acting as a QDD for all payments it receives.